Yard Tuff 72 in. Pine Straw Rake, 5/16 in. Spring Steel Tines YTF-72PSR

 A pine is any conifer tree or shrub in the genus Pinus () of the family Pinaceae.
 Pinus is the sole genus in the subfamily Pinoideae.

-The timber from pine trees is called "pine"; it is one of the more extensively used types of timber.
+The timber from pine trees is called "pine"; it is one of the most extensively used types of timber.
 There are currently 818 named cultivars (or trinomials) recognized by the ACS.
 It is a well-known type of Christmas tree.

 Steel is an alloy of iron and carbon with improved strength and fracture resistance compared to other forms of iron.
 Because of its high tensile strength and low cost, steel is one of the most commonly manufactured materials in the world.
 Steel is used in buildings, as concrete reinforcing rods, in bridges, infrastructure, tools, ships, trains, cars, bicycles, machines, electrical appliances, furniture, and weapons.